cosmicBboy/ml-research/deep_cash/README.md

 # Contributions

-The contributions of the DeepCASH project are two-fold: it builds on the neural architecture search paradigm by formalating the output space of the Controller as a sequence of tokens conditioned on the space of possible executable `frameworks`.
+The contributions of the META Learn project are two-fold: it builds on the neural architecture search paradigm by formalating the output space of the Controller as a sequence of tokens conditioned on the space of possible executable `frameworks`.
 The scope of this project is to define a `framework`, expressed